Mercury-300 NMR Operation

-- Adjust “lk phase” to maximize the lock level.
-If the lock level goes off scale (i.e. maxes out at 100) decrease the “lk power” and/or “lk gain” to return the lock level to ~50.
+- Adjust “Lk Phase” to maximize the lock level.
+If the lock level rises above 80, decrease the “Lk Power” and/or “Lk Gain” to return the lock level to around 50.

-- Adjust the shims “Z1” and “Z2” to maximize the lock level.
+- On the 300 and 400: Adjust “Z1” and “Z2” in the same manner as above to make fine adjustments to the lock level.

 The default instrument parameters are set to obtain survey spectra with the optimum signal-to-noise in the shortest time for average MW.
 They usually work for proton counting (i.e. distinction between CH, CH2 and CH3 proton resonances), but are NOT suitable for quantitative analysis.
 The user can modify the parameters to get desired results according to their project needs.